Zakir Hussain Gesawat

-Early life

-Zakir Hussain Gesawat was born in Middle Class Silawat Family in Makrana, He was student of Anjuman School, Makrana and left the education as because of family responsibilities in early age.
-He was always ambitious student who holds perfect leadership qualities.
-He always like to be a leader which resulted that he become a successful political hero due to his good performance in helping poor and needy people though the medium of development in infrastructure, education, health care and employment opportunities in social interests.
+Zakir Hussain Gesawat (born 5 July 1970) is an Indian politician.
+He is a member of the Rajasthan Legislative Assembly from Makrana, Nagaur.
+He is president of the District Congress Committee, Nagaur since 2016.
+He was previously elected to the Rajasthan Assembly in 2008 from same constituency.
+He is a member of the Indian National Congress.

 Political career

-Zakir Hussain Gesawat was elected as MLA in Rajasthan Assembly 2008 election.
+Gesawat was elected as MLA in Rajasthan Assembly 2008 election.
 He was elected as MLA.
 He was defeated by Shreeram Bhincher in Rajasthan Assembly Election 2013 with a huge margin difference.
-He is Candidate for Indian National Congress from Makrana Assembly of Rajasthan (113) for Assembly Election 2018 of Rajasthan.
+He is candidate for Indian National Congress from Makrana Assembly of Rajasthan (113) for Assembly Election 2018 of Rajasthan.